Vansmak/mediarr_sensor/README.md

 ### Step 3: if you want a front-end, install Mediarr-card from https://github.com/Vansmak/mediarr-card
 Add the Card

-# Card Configuration
-- All entity configurations are optional - use only what you need
-- Media player entity enables playback control (coming soon)

 ## Getting API Keys

 ### Plex